frctl/fractal/docs/web/overview.md

 ### Building a static version of the web UI

-You can use the `fractal build` command to build a static HTML/CSS/JS version of the web UI.
+You can use the `build` command to build a static HTML/CSS/JS version of the web UI.
 The static version will be generated into the directory specified in your project configuration, or a directory called `build` if not specified.

 You can provide the following optional  command line options to override the default configuration:

-* `--theme` - a custom theme to use.
+* `-t, --theme <theme-name>` - a custom theme to use.

 ```shell
 fractal build --theme my-custom-theme